Winter/Spring 2024 Distance Training Program

 - 10% in-store discount

-We will be targeting the Richmond Half and Full Marathon that is scheduled the weekend of November 13th, but welcome you to train for any other race during this time.
+We will be targeting the Tobacco Road Marathon and Half Marathon, but welcome you to train for any other race during this time.
 We'll help you with your plan and weekly workouts.

 We find lots of great places to run and walk in our community - on bike paths, areas with sidewalks, the American Tobacco Trail, etc. Occasionally, we’ll hold a workout at a local track (such as the Duke or a High School tracks) to run a speed workout.
 All location information will be shared with you each week in our Program Newsletters, on our private Facebook group, and can also be found on our Fleet Feet Calendar.
 The workouts will last about an hour to an hour and a half as we increase mileage throughout the season.